its2easy/animate-images/readme.md

 <h1 align="center">
-   Animate Images
+   AnimateImages
 </h1>

 ![npm](https://img.shields.io/npm/v/@its2easy/animate-images)

 Demo - [codepen](https://codepen.io/its2easy/pen/powQJmd)

-**animate-images** is a lightweight (18kb without gzip) library that animates a sequence of images to use in animations or pseudo 3d product view.
+**AnimateImages** is a lightweight library (18kb) that animates a sequence of images to use in animations or pseudo 3d product view.
 It works WITHOUT BUILT-IN UI and mainly developed for complex animations.

-To use it you have to get a series of frames from a video or 3d app.
+To use it, you have to get a series of frames from a video or 3d app.
 The frames must be separate images of the same size.

 * [Installation](#installation)